-Britain welcomes another “comedian and parents go on a boat” series in the tentation of mining comedy from cross-generational rivalry.
-All the expenses charged for the journey are too mild to leave.
+We answered all your questions about Jack Whitehall’s new Netflix show, Travelling with My Father.
+Britain welcomes another “comedian and parents go on a boat” series in the tradition of mining comedy from cross-generational rivalry.
+The expenses charged for the journey are too insignificant to mention.

 Who is Michael Whitehall?

 Jack told the Guardian in 2013 that his dad was the funniest guy he knows.
-“He uses satire in a high disarmament fashion.
-I saw how people loved and still envied his company and decided to try this.
+“He uses satire in a highly disarming fashion.
+I saw how people loved his company, yet still envied it, and I decided to try this approach myself.

 He also knows it.
 “I wouldn’t want you to quote me like this by blowing my own trumpet, but a lot of people say to me, ‘You’re the funniest guy I’ve ever met.’
 Yeah, I try to be funny,” said he during the same interview.